-This is a basic guide to How to Write a Letter of Demand in Australia and recover a debt.
-You can use a Letter of Demand to make a formal demand that somebody who owes you money should pay you to avoid court action.
+How to Write a Letter of Demand in Australia – the Legal123 guide on how to recover a debt and get paid.
+A Letter of Demand is the document needed to make a formal demand that somebody who owes you money should pay you and avoid court action.

 Using a Letter of Demand is an important formal first step when you decide to use the legal system to force payment.
 You must send a Letter of Demand before you can lodge a claim for your debt with the court.
 You can do this whole process yourself without the aid of a lawyer and save substantial fees.